boarfish55/potatofs/README.md

 * Add a test to try out the last possible inode, 2^63
 * Doublecheck that atime is working as intended, add a test
-* All the fuse fs_ functions will need to handle backend timeouts gracefully and bubble up a nicer error to processes. => EAGAIN This will need to be returned from all the way down from backend_get() and backend_put(), after a few retries keep failing.
-We could loop forever too, but at some point we would want the user to be able to gracefully shutdown the fs, such as when going losing Internet then needing to shutdown their machine.
+* All the fuse fs_ functions will need to handle backend timeouts gracefully and bubble up a nicer error to processes.
+They should retry the operations but check for interrupt in-between with fuse_req_interrupted(req).
-* The fs should really retry claims and unclaim ops.
-* fsck is too slow, too many cleam/unclaim.
-Try to batch operations on a single slab together
+  Claim errors that we could loop until interrupt:
+  - XLOG_APP, XLOG_BEERROR (Internet?)
+  - XLOG_APP, XLOG_BETIMEOUT (Internet?)
+  - XLOG_ERRNO, ENOSPC (no space on cache, copy_incoming_slab, claim, new slab)
+  - XLOG_APP, XLOG_BUSY (deadlock?; should not happen unless an external program is holding a lock; retryable)
+  - XLOG_APP, XLOG_MISMATCH (eventual consistency)
+  - XLOG_APP, XLOG_NOSLAB (Eventual consistency)
 * Make the workers and timeouts configurable in the config file
 * In low-space conditions, run flush/purge more often to free up space.
 The problem is that it also clogs up the workers.
 Maybe we need an separate